-5.5 Consequence Analysis
+E. Consequence analysis

-The consequence suite is a set of codes that calculates the atmospheric transport of released RPS fuel and the subsequent consequences in terms of health effects, doses, and land contamination.
+- 17. The consequence suite is a set of codes that calculates the atmospheric transport of released RPS fuel and the subsequent consequences in terms of health effects, doses and land contamination.
 Health effects are characterized as the number of latent cancer fatalities over the subsequent 50 years.
 The linear no-threshold dose model is used along with an option for a de minimis (threshold) value.
 The code suite is run stochastically for numerous scenarios, called "observations".
-The specific source term, weather conditions, and time of launch are randomly selected for each observation.
-Importance sampling is used to ensure that combinations of variables that result in low probability, high consequence events are considered in the analysis.
+The specific source term, weather conditions and time of launch are randomly selected for each observation.
+Importance sampling is used to ensure that combinations of variables that result in low-probability, high-consequence events are considered in the analysis. - 18.
 Atmospheric transport is accomplished using a Lagrangian-trajectory, Gaussian puff model with a capability to handle multiple particle-size source terms.
 The transport and diffusion of material in a cloud puff are governed by meteorological conditions that can vary in space and time.
-These conditions include wind components at grid points, stability class, height of mixing layer, and roughness of the surface below.
-Each source cloud, defined with characteristics such as particle size, initial cloud dimensions, and initial coordinates, is tracked in time steps through a four-dimensional wind field (three spatial dimensions plus time).
+These conditions include wind components at grid points, stability class, height of mixing layer and roughness of the surface below.
+Each source cloud, defined with characteristics such as particle size, initial cloud dimensions and initial coordinates, is tracked in time steps through a four-dimensional wind field (three spatial dimensions plus time). - 19.
 When puff interaction with the ground occurs, the calculation of air and ground concentrations at defined grid points is initiated.
 Following the transport and concentration calculation, the potential doses and health effects to exposed population are evaluated.
-A separate module computes potential doses based on dose conversion factors (DCFs) for the different dose pathways.
-Since the source terms may involve various particle sizes and the resolution may change from one application to another, this built-in module does not restrict the DCF values to a fixed list of particle sizes.
-The dose and health effects calculations also encompass other data related to potentially contaminated areas, such as population density, land usage, food production, and food consumption.

-The results of the consequence suite are combined into tables of mean consequences, various percentile consequences, and risk (mean consequence times release probability).
+A separate module computes potential doses based on dose conversion factors for the different dose pathways.
+Since the source terms may involve various particle sizes and the resolution may change from one application to another, this built-in module does not restrict the dose conversion factor values to a fixed list of particle sizes.
+The dose and health effect calculations also encompass other data related to potentially contaminated areas, such as population density, land usage, food production and food consumption. - 20.
+The results of the consequence suite are combined into tables of mean consequences, various percentile consequences and risk (mean consequence times release probability).
 Complementary cumulative distribution function graphs are also created.
 These graphs show the probability that a particular level of consequence or greater might occur.
-These results provide the technical basis for the decision maker to assess the risk introduced conducting a space RPS application.
+These results provide the technical basis for the decision maker to assess the risk introduced conducting an RPS application in outer space.

-6. CONCLUSIONS
+VI.
+Conclusion

-RPSs have made it possible to explore the depths of our solar system from the sun to Pluto, to orbit the outer planets and observe their moons, each stranger than the next, and to travel to the outer reaches of the solar system and beyond.
-While RPS applications often involve significant amounts of radioisotope materials, the U.S. has established an extensive safety program supported by a rigorous risk assessment process to assess potential mission risks and ensure that the missions are conducted safely.
-Consistent with the UN/IAEA Safety Framework, the U.S. application of risk assessment: serves an essential function in the design and development process for RPSs and all development phases of RPS applications; supports the justification process.
+21. RPSs have made it possible to explore the depths of the solar system from the Sun to Pluto, to orbit the outer planets and observe their moons, each stranger than the next, and to travel to the outer reaches of the solar system and beyond.
+While RPS applications often involve significant amounts of radioisotope materials, the United States has established an extensive safety programme supported by a rigorous risk assessment process to assess potential mission risks and ensure that the missions are conducted safely.
+Consistent with the Safety Framework, the United States application of risk assessment: serves an essential function in the design and development process for RPSs and all development phases of RPS applications; supports the justification process for RPS applications; and provides the technical foundation for the launch nuclear safety authorization process.